Protecting Fresh Water

 Florida’s springs are struggling, though.
 The Floridan aquifer, the source of groundwater for most of Florida’s springs and 90 percent of the state’s drinking water, is being depleted as water demand from urban areas and unsustainable agricultural practices continually increase.
 Pollution, including fertilizer and sewage runoff, invasive species, excessive nutrients and erosion are also damaging the health of our springs.

-The Conservancy is here to help.
+We are here to help.
 Our springs initiative focuses on collaborative approaches to placing freshwater springs into sustainable management and lasting protection.
 We’re taking a multifaceted approach in key springs and springsheds by developing restoration initiatives like pilot projects, studies, springshed planning, land protection and outreach.
 We’re using science to back us, examining water flows needed to make springs healthy.
 We’re demonstrating how industries can minimize their footprint in the springshed.
 We’re supporting education and outreach to further the springs legacy.

 Despite recent declines in the quantity and quality of water, we believe vibrant communities with sustainable economies and healthy springs systems can coexist, but changes in people’s behavior and actions will be necessary.
 Protecting Florida’s iconic springs is essential for wildlife, such as the Florida manatee.